Flock-Solutions/FlockSDK-iOS/README.md

 You can set `style: .fullscreen` for a fullscreen experience.

-## Example

-There's an example app inside `FlockSDKExample/` showing how to integrate FlockSDK.

 ## Support

 If you run into issues or need support, open an [issue](https://github.com/Flock-Solutions/FlockSDK-iOS/issues) or contact us at <support@withflock.com>.